sandhyadev01/Hackathon2024_IndiaSA/README.md

 ## Team Details
+Project: mReach
 Team Name: India SA Team\
-Members: 10
+Team Number: 8
 - Ajay Raghav
 - Nitin Mukheja
-- Rajat Bhasin
 - Vinod Krishnan
 - Rashi Yadav
 - Siddharth Gupta
+- Vaibhav Mehra
+- Sandhya Dev
+- Aditya Kishore
+Leaders:
+- Rajat Bhasin
 - Vinay Agarwal
 - Himanshumali
-- Sandhya Dev
-- Aditya Kishore

 Demo Video: [Link Here!]

-## Business Problem Today
+## Business Justification
 Sales and marketing professionals often struggle to craft personalized emails that effectively engage potential leads, resulting in lower conversion rates and wasted efforts.
 A lot of events, mass mails, cold calls ... and then some more!\
 A lot of work goes here and a small % gets converted to decent amount of leads which are then sent to SDRs.\